 Section 2(2), (3) and (4) specifies the information that must be included in the SCV file as a minimum.
 The information in the data model is specified in detail in the formal logical data model and explained in the DGS Data Delivery Manual which DNB publishes separately.
 The technical specifications of data exchanges are described in the Data Delivery Agreement (DDA).

 Some of the provisions in this section should perhaps be clarified.
 The unique identifier referred to in Section 2(2)(a) ensures that the single customer views included in the SCV file can be identified individually.
-Section 2(3) (a) and 2(4)(a) prescribes a similar unique identifier for representatives and deposits.
+Section 2(3)(a) and 2(4)(a) prescribes a similar unique identifier for representatives and deposits.

-The markers to be reported for individual depositors (Section 2(2)(b) and (c)) and deposits (Section 2(4)(f), (g), (h) and (i)) will enable DNB (and the banks themselves) to process the information in the SCV file in a certain way.
+The markers to be reported for individual depositors (Section 2(2) (b) and (c)) and deposits (Section 2(4)(f), (g), (h) and (i)) will enable DNB (and the banks themselves) to process the information in the SCV file in a certain way.
 For example, the marker indicating whether a depositor is eligible under the DGS enables DNB to draw a distinction between these two types of depositors.
 The prescribed markers are specified in Section 6.
 In most cases, a value from a predefined list of options must be entered, for example to mark depositors to indicate their eligibility (Section 2(2)(b)).
 This is specified in greater detail in the data model.

-Section 2(2)(e)(1) was supplemented in February 2019.
-The amendment gives banks the possibility of also submitting the first names as recorded in the identity document instead of or in addition to the initials of natural persons.
-This means banks can choose whether to submit the initials of natural persons or the first names, or both.
-Banks have requested this because the recast Markets in Financial Instruments Directive (MiFID II) enables them to record customers' first names.
+Section 2(2)(e)(1) was supplemented in 2019 and subsequently amended during the third round of amendments in 2022.
+The amendment in 2019 gave banks the possibility of also submitting the first names as recorded in the identity document instead of or in addition to the initials of natural persons.
+This means banks could choose whether to submit the initials of natural persons or the first names, or both.
+Banks had requested this because the recast Markets in Financial Instruments Directive (MiFID II) enables them to record customers' first names.
 Examples of identity documents are a passport, identity card, residence permit or driving licence.